Advestis/enAInem/paper.md

 - Robustness to outliers via Target Polish [@fogel2025targetpolish]
 - Random completions for missing data (experimental)

-These capabilities are critical for applications in health analytics, bioinformatics, and social sciences, where interpretability and resilience are paramount.
+These capabilities are critical for applications in health analytics, bioinformatics, and social sciences, where interpretability and robustness are paramount.

 EnAInem has been successfully applied to survival analysis in the CoxNTF framework [@fogel2025coxntf], demonstrating its utility for joint clustering and prediction.
 This application highlights EnAInem’s ability to extract interpretable latent structures from multiway clinical data, supporting both visualization and outcome modeling.